-Revolution is a cloud-based Electronic Health Records software (EHR software) and complete Practice Management (PM) solution, provider.
-The software is specifically designed for medical practices specializing in Optomet...Learn More
+Revolution is a cloud-based Electronic Health Records (EHR) Software and complete Practice Management (PM) solution provider.
+The software is specifically designed for medical practices specializing in Optometry, Ophthalmolo... read more

-Compulink Dermatology Advantage is a cloud-based Dermatology-Specific EHR software designed by one of the leading software companies in the US with more than thirty years of experience in the industry.
-Compulink Dermatol...Learn More
+Compulink Dermatology Advantage is a Cloud-based Dermatology-Specific EHR Software designed by one of the leading software companies in the US with more than thirty years of experience in the industry.
+Compulink Dermatology ... read more

 Many of the Electronic Medical Records (EMR) software and Practice Management (PM) software solutions incorporate Medical Lab software within their systems to ensure smooth flow of information between labs, patients and medical practices.
 These systems work as the main data storage for lab results and inventory reports.

-Medical Lab EMR software assists medical practices, clinics and independent labs to handle daily operations of the laboratories.
-These software systems decrease workload of the staff significantly by providing inventory management skills for chemicals, lab instruments and equipment, securely transferring data to and from other EMR software, reducing errors in test results.
+Medical Lab EMR software assists medical practices, clinics, and independent labs to handle daily operations of the laboratories.
+These software systems decrease the workload of the staff significantly by providing inventory management skills for chemicals, lab instruments, and equipment, securely transferring data to and from other EMR software, reducing errors in test results.